-BURO.says: Asif Kapadia’s compelling 2015 documentary tells the story of the rapid rise and fall of troubled singer Amy Winehouse.
 Several documentaries have already attempted to tell the story of Winehouse’s life, but nothing comes close to this.
-Blending interviews, archival material and candid camera-phone footage, it explores the many different sides of the singer.
+Blending interviews, archival material and candid camera-phone footage, Asif Kapadia's documentary explores the many different sides of the singer.
 Mark Ronson, a longtime friend of Winehouse, backed the documentary but said it was a “hard watch.”
 Adding: "We watched it and my [then] wife said, ‘Now I get it, now I see the Amy you talked about’.
 I forget that not everyone got to see that side of her."

-BURO.says: I’m not a die-hard Katy Perry fan, but I am a big defender of this 2012 doc.
+I’m not a die-hard Katy Perry fan, but I am a big defender of this 2012 doc.
 Which had me, unexpectedly, in tears at one point.
-Stress, divorce, exhaustion: touring the world as an international pop star is not all it’s cracked up to be.
-Sometimes, when I’m feeling down, I watch a two-minute clip from this documentary on YouTube, where Katy is seen crying over the end of her relationship with Russell Brand: “I will do everything it takes to not fail, and I did everything it took but it still failed - the bad that comes along with the good is a journey and I learned so much from that journey.”
+Sometimes, when I’m feeling down, I watch a two-minute clip featured in the film on YouTube, where Katy is seen crying over the end of her relationship with Russell Brand: “I will do everything it takes to not fail, and I did everything it took but it still failed - the bad that comes along with the good is a journey and I learned so much from that journey.”

-BURO. says: Morgan Neville's masterpiece explores the world of backup singers, such as Darlene Love and Merry Clayton, who have supported legends from Rolling Stones to Stevie Wonder over the years.
-Whilst historically it is often the Grammy winners, rock stars and Instagram-famous who are No.1 in documentaries, this Oscar-winning film was really the first to put under-appreciated heroes of the music business centre-stage.
-Unmissable.
+Morgan Neville's masterpiece explores the world of backup singers, including Darlene Love and Merry Clayton, who have supported the likes of the Rolling Stones to Stevie Wonder.
+This Oscar-winning film really was the first to put the under-appreciated heroes of the music business on a pedestal.
+Truly unmissable.

-BURO. says: “I have chased this pain for five years.
+“I have chased this pain for five years.
 But when I feel the adrenaline of my music and my fans, I can fucking go,” Lady Gaga says over voiceover.
-Five Foot Two (produced by Gaga herself) – is shot over a period of time throughout the making of the singer’s fifth studio album, Joanne – and sees her open up about her ongoing struggles with severe chronic pain, past drug abuse, relationships and anxiety.
-As well as her true feelings toward Madonna.
-Gaga said: "The thing with me and Madonna, for example, is that I admired her always.
-I still admire her, no matter what she might think of me.
-The only thing that really bothers me about her is that I'm Italian and from New York.
-So, if I have a problem with somebody, I'm going to fucking tell you to your face.
-But no matter how much respect I have for her as a performer, I could never wrap my head around the fact that she wouldn't look me in the eye and tell me I was reductive or whatever."
+Five Foot Two (produced by Gaga) – is shot throughout the making of the singer’s fifth studio album, Joanne (and sees her open up about her struggles with severe chronic pain, past drug abuse, relationships and anxiety).

-BURO. says: While many of us have at least one Whitney song on our playlist, many of us know very little about the iconic singer.
 Who was the ‘real’ Whitney?
 What caused her tragic downfall?
-All the questions are addressed in Nick Broomfield’s portrait, made largely with never-before-seen footage and exclusive live recordings and insights from close friends and family.
+All questions are addressed in Nick Broomfield’s cinematic feat, made largely with never-before-seen footage, exclusive live recordings and insights from close friends and family.

-BURO. says: Two documentaries and one biopic.
-The mid-2010s saw an influx of Nina Simone narratives.
-Liz Garbus' Oscar-nominated Netflix film, released in 2015, is exceptional storytelling, in biographical detail Garbus sheds light on the icon and activist’s struggles in every area of her life.
+Two documentaries and one biopic: the 2010s saw an influx of Nina Simone narratives.
+Liz Garbus' 2015 Oscar-nominated Netflix film, is exceptional storytelling, shedding light on the icon and activist’s struggles.
 “I remember one time she walked right up to Dr.King [Martin Luther King Jr.] and said, ‘I’m not nonviolent,'” guitarist and long-time friend Shackman says in the documentary.
 “He said, ‘That’s okay, sister.
 You don’t have to be.”

-BURO. says: In October, Kurt Cobain’s three-decades unwashed mohair cardigan – worn during Nirvana's "Unplugged" performance on MTV in 1993 - fetched £260,000(!) at a New York auction house.
-Proof that the singer’s legacy continues to loom large, 25 years after his death.
-Montage Of Heck artfully splices together Cobain’s life story, with his own animations and plenty of home footage of Cobain and Courtney Love.
+Kurt Cobain's legacy continues to loom large, 25 years after his death.
+Montage Of Heck artfully splices together the singer's life story, with his own animations and plentiful home footage of Cobain and Courtney Love.

 IMAGES | shutterstock